slankdev/tinet/QUICKSTART.md

 $ docker ps   # you can check the each network node as-a Container.
 ```

-In this example, you setup the basic eBGP network using FRR container.
+In this example, you can setup the basic eBGP network using FRR container.
-Topology is like-a following figure.
+The topology is depicted in the following figure.

 ```